 The Ms. Senior Florida Pageant is a celebration of life and self worth, of laughter and tears, of inner beauty and outward charm.
 Our purpose is to give women 60 years of age and older the opportunity to display their inner beauty, talents, philosophy and elegance.
 We seek to draw attention to the achievements of senior women and motivate and encourage women to utilize their full potential and share a positive outlook on life with others.

-Congratulations to Betsy Ross Horn of Vero Beach Florida who was crowned Ms. Senior Florida 2013!
+Congratulations to Julianne Talley of Vero Beach Florida who was crowned Ms. Senior Florida 2014!

 Location & Date

 Vero Beach High School Performing Arts Center, 1707 16th Street, Vero Beach.